Every now and then a rare talent emerges that stands head and shoulders above their peers.

 Brandon has a growing catalogue of both Traditional Scottish and Country Music Albums (Pan Record label).
 Which has led to multiple songs reaching charted levels in Joyce Ramgatie Country Music Chart and prior European Country Music Chart.

-him how to play and then six hours a day practice lead to a recording contract with Pan Records, and performances in Buckingham Palace.
 After a performance at Buckingham Palace Prince Charles was forced to remark: “I don’t know how you move your fingers so fast.
 It’s quite incredible”.

 Of course, peer pressure was never far away, but Brandon stuck to his guns and became more immersed in Scottish and Country music.
 He recorded his first album at 11 years of age ( A Starr Is Born).
 Brandon purchased a second hand accordion from Ireland on which he recorded the album, the iconic 3 row Will Starr’s ‘Shand Morino’ accordion.
 He then went on to win first place at the Caithness Music Festival on button key accordion, first place in his age group at the Lairg Music Festival and onto first place in the All Scotland Junior, and eventually Senior Scottish Accordion Championship.